 Interior & Technology

 The E-PACE takes a rather different approach, and has an interior that, like its exterior, draws from the F-TYPE sports car.
 A sporty sloped dash with grab handle create an altogether more performance feel, unusual in the compact SUV segment and something that certainly sets the E-PACE apart from its competitors.
 The technology on display is also impressive.
-Event entry-level models come with dual-zone climate control, parking sensors and a heated windscreen to name a few.
+Even entry-level models come with dual-zone climate control, parking sensors and a heated windscreen to name a few.

 Conclusion: These two cars are fairly evenly matched as they both features high levels of technology and attractive trims.
 One of the more obvious differences is, like the exterior design, the E-PACE does feel sportier inside the cabin.